ihchoi12/inho-note.github.io/_posts/2021-05-07-Bitcoin-Protocol.md

 What is network sybil attack and is bitcoin safe from it?
 What can be done to prevent network sybil attack?

+# Week-2: Segwit: Segregated Witness
+### How Bitcoin TX works?
+- You have one block (1MB) which contains multiple layers of data (two main layers: headers, TXs)
+- Header of every TX has the sender's script (code) and the recipient's information
+- Script has the sender's signature and publicKey (necessary to verify TXs)
+- However, the script is heavy in data weight so that the 1MB block is getting full and clogging down the network

+### Segwit
+- Scrape the script from the TX, and put it into a different block (called an extended block)
+- Extended block reduces the size of a block, hence making it lighter, faster, and more scalable
+- Now, TX header has only recipient's information, and the extended block is transmitted together

+### Making changes on the rules of BTC network
+- Consensus and governance is important in BTC community
+- Sometimes, the *politics* cause major issues in applying certain BIPs
+- Scaling BTC is a main topic, and changing BTC's **consensus rule** has been discussed as an approach
+- Althought BTC's **decentralization** is a core value, the lack of a central decider has been an issue
+- Why?
+No one can force new rules on the network.
+We need a way for the network to adapt or adjust new rulse, and make sure everyone agrees on that.

+### Hard Forks and Soft Forks
+- These happen whenever the rules of network are updated
+- Soft: when the updates are backward compatible, and eventually only one blockchain remain valid
+- Hard: when the updates are backward incompatible, and eventually both blockchain (before and after the updates) remain valid in parallel

+### BIP9: Enabling easier upgrades to BTC
+- Allowing updates making Soft Forks to be deployed at the same time
+- How?
+Change the way of nodes to interpret *version* field in blocks (using *version bits*)
+- Version bits: allow miners to signal when they are ready to adopt the new rules, and allow users to set up a parallel soft fork
+- Now, several updates can be deployed in parallel without knowing which one is going to be activated first.
+- Controversial.
+Why?
+Due to the 95% threshold, miners can enforce some rules that users don't want

+### BIP148:
+- Adopt Segwit without consensus of miners as in BIP9

+Additional Question: What should be the reasoning behind the 95% threshold of BIP 9?
+What would be implications of setting lower threshold?
+Answer: 95% to minimize danger of chain split, but it makes a side-effect of giving too much power to miners.
+Reducing the threshold would relieve this side-effect, but should be set carefully since it will increase the danger of chain split

 ```
 List<String> words = Arrays.asList("A", "B", "C");
 if (words.contains("C")) {